 St. George’s is a fully accredited US college of veterinary medicine on the island of Grenada.
 As a graduating student, you earn your Doctor of Veterinary Medicine degree just the same as you would at a stateside school.
-They have a program called The Foundations Program.
-In addition to being a bridge between undergrad and vet med, the classes are designed to prepare you for the intense course workload of this US accredited Grenada vet school.

 If you want to read more about Caribbean Veterinary Schools, check out our comprehensive overview!

 Getting Into St. George’s, The Accredited Grenada Vet School!

 Name, veterinary school, and year that you started.

 Brittney Kilgore – St. George’s University.
 (Grenada vet school) I started the DVM program in the January 2019 class, but I also completed The Charter Foundation program in fall 2018.
 The Charter Foundation program; designed to help better prepare vet and med students for entry into the veterinary or medical program.

 The SGU Charter Foundation program gets you ready for entry into the MD or DVM program.
 It will prepare you for the kind of class load you will need to be anticipating in a medical school.

 Who are the animals that you currently share your life with?

 I currently have a snowshoe-mix cat named Toulouse.